This set of Biochemistry Multiple Choice Questions & Answers (MCQs) focuses on “ATP Synthesis-1”.

 Explanation: Not only proton transport but there is electron transport also.

-9. Out of the following the one having highest redox potential is
+9. Which one of the following is the one having highest redox potential?

 Explanation: O2 has the highest redox potential.

 10. Which of the following accepts only one electron?

 b) Coenzyme Q

 Sanfoundry Global Education & Learning Series – Biochemistry.

 To practice all areas of Biochemistry, here is complete set of 1000+ Multiple Choice Questions and Answers.